amymgardiner/amymgardiner/README.md

 ## Hey there!
 I'm Amy Gardiner, a junior web developer and project coordinator in the St. Louis area.
 With a strong background in copywriting, social media marketing, event organizing, and management, I bring a unique blend of technical expertise and creative insight to every project.

-### 🏋 I’m currently working on Wordpress web development for:
+### 🏋 I’m currently working on WordPress web development for:
 - Foulger-Pratt
 - Thompson Center for Autism & Neurodevelopmental Disorders
 - White Klump Wedding Photography